-A few years back my friend’s 16 year old daughter was hospitalized due to complications of the flu and the next morning we were stunned to learn that her daughter had passed away.
+A few years back my friend’s 16-year-old daughter was hospitalized due to complications of the flu and the next morning we were stunned to learn that her daughter had passed away.

-It shook all of us to our cores because it was so sudden and even though I didn’t know my friend well at the time, we shared the bond of motherhood and all mothers grieve the loss of a child.
+It shook all of us to our core because it was so sudden and even though I didn’t know my friend well at the time, we shared the bond of motherhood and all mothers grieve the loss of a child.

-I have since grown closer to that friend and have had many heart to heart talks and watching her navigate her grief has been an ever-present reminder that we are never promised tomorrow.
+I have since grown closer to that friend and have had many heart-to-heart talks and watching her navigate her grief has been an ever-present reminder that we are never promised tomorrow.

 But if I’m not careful, I can let that thought cripple my life until I am so riddled with guilt over how the day went that I feel like a complete failure as a mother.
 There is a balance between not taking moments for granted and letting that mindset rule your life.
 And even my friend will attest, it’s a fine line and a hard one to walk.